This is an easy and comforting hot and sour soup recipe that’s ready in just 15 minutes. Making restaurant-style Chinese food at home is the best!

 - 2 stalks scallions (finely chopped)

-- In a pot over high heat, add broth, soy sauce, sesame seeds, salt and pepper and bring to a boil.
+- In a pot over high heat, add broth, soy sauce, salt and pepper and bring to a boil.

 - Lower heat to a simmer (slight bubbling) and add mushrooms, bamboo shoots and tofu.
 Cook for 3 minutes.

-- Add vinegar, sesame oil and cornstarch mix and cook for 2 minutes.
+- Add vinegar, sesame oil and cornstarch mixture – stir it before pouring it in – and cook for 2 minutes.